-I was very proud to have co written a fact sheet for BfN on anxiety and breastfeeding which affects so many new mothers.
+I was very proud to have co written a fact sheet for BfN on anxiety and breastfeeding which affects so many new mothers, with my daughter.
 Beth is a CBT therapist and approached the treatment with non pharmacological methods available via IAPT and IESO (although with a waiting list sadly for most).

 I looked at the relief of symptoms with long-term treatments such as SSRI drugs e.g. sertraline, citalopram, fluoxetine and paroxetine.
 Mothers may also be helped with propranolol to relieve palpitations and racing heart.